LonwaboMvovo/LonwaboMvovo/README.md

 <br>

-*Thanks for stumbling upon my humble GitHub page (whether it was intentional or not).
+***Thanks for stumbling upon my GitHub page (whether it was intentional or not).
 I'm a developer based in Cape Town, South Africa.
-I like to create games, and applications for my hobbies.*
+I like to create games, and applications for my hobbies.***

 <br>